 A formal Separation Agreement is a legal deed which constitutes a marriage settlement and which both parties sign.

-Duncan Lewis divorce solicitors offer expert and detailed legal advice to couples wishing to formally separate before divorcing.
-Duncan Lewis also has successful departments specialising in family and children law, property law and litigation.
+Duncan Lewis Solicitors offer expert and detailed legal advice to couples wishing to formally separate before divorcing.
+Duncan Lewis also has successful departments specialising in family and children law and litigation.

-Duncan Lewis divorce solicitors offer an initial client meeting with a fixed fee for divorce cases involving formal separation agreements.
+Duncan Lewis Solicitors offer an initial fixed fee for cases involving formal separation agreements.
+All further work would be dealt with by way of competitive hourly rates.